 Nature is a great gift to humanity.
 The beauty of nature cannot be explained in words.
-Due to the increasing human threats, the balance and beauty of nature is declining, resulting in various disasters like earthquakes, droughts, volcanos, etc. To save nature from destruction, the disaster management course has been introduced in the syllabus of students so that they learn about these disasters from a very young age.
+Due to the increasing human threats, the balance and beauty of nature are declining, resulting in various disasters like earthquakes, droughts, volcanos, etc. To save nature from destruction, the concept of disaster management has been introduced to people.
+Learn how to write a paragraph on disaster management by reading through the sample paragraphs given in the article.

 - Paragraph on Disaster Management in 100 Words